nshkrdotcom/perimeter/docs/PERIMETER_gem_0012.md

   def create(conn, validated_params) do
     # The `validated_params` have already been checked by the plug.
-    # This is the OUTER boundary.
+    # This is the OUTER perimeter.
 It protects your web layer from bad HTTP requests.
     case Accounts.create_user(validated_params) do
       {:ok, user} ->
         conn